MuriloMarquesSantos/power-ball-service/README.md

 ## How to run

 - The way to run is basically the same.
 If you wish to run in a dev environment with Typescript, you can run the command ```npm run dev:server``` as per package.json file.

+## Debbuging

+- VSCode debugging is available and configured in .vscode folder.
+- You may also debug the tests if you want to.
+You may change the selected folder with the ```--testPathPattern=<folder|pattern>``` property.

 ## API and Documentation